-- 9.1 The delivery following a no ball (all modes of no ball) shall be a free hit for whichever batters is facing it.
-If the delivery for the free hit is not a legitimate delivery (any kind of no ball or a wide ball), then the next delivery will become a free hit for whichever batters is facing it. - 9.2 For any free hit, the striker can be dismissed only under the circumstances that apply for a no ball, even if the delivery for the free hit is called wide ball. - 9.3 Field changes are not permitted for free hit deliveries unless there is a change of striker (the provision of clause 15 shall apply).
-If the No Ball was the result of a fielding restriction breach, the field may then be changed but only to the extent of correcting the breach. - 9.4 The umpires will signal a free hit by (after the normal no ball signal) extending one arm straight upwards and describing a circle with the forearm.
+9.1.
+The delivery following a no ball (all modes of no ball) shall be a free hit for whichever batter is facing it.
+If the delivery for the free hit is not a legitimate delivery (any kind of no ball or a wide ball), then the next delivery will become a free hit for whichever batter is facing it.

+- 9.2.
+For any free hit, the striker can be dismissed only under the circumstances that apply for a no ball, even if the delivery for the free hit is called wide ball. - 9.3.
+Field changes are not permitted for free hit deliveries unless there is a change of striker. - 9.4.
+If the No Ball was the result of a fielding restriction breach, the field may then be changed but only to the extent of correcting the breach. - 9.5.
+The umpires will signal a free hit by (after the normal no ball signal) extending one arm straight upwards describing a circle with the forearm.